amatgil/-Sierpinsky_Triangle/README.md

 ## Internals

-The generation is done at `SierpinskyTriangle.cc`, the drawing and saving of the image is done in at `src/main.rs` file.
+The generation is done in `SierpinskyTriangle.cc`, the drawing and saving of the image is done in in the `src/main.rs` file.

 ## License